Things to do in New York

 Visiting the Statue of Liberty on Easter Sunday is a perfect way to spend this special holiday.
 The iconic statue located in the New York Harbor is truly breathtaking, and it's one of those sights that never fails to impress.
 Plus, you can enjoy panoramic views of the harbor from the observation deck and get some great photos to remember the day.
 A perfect way to explore the monument is by taking a guided tour, which will provide you with an up-close view of Lady Liberty, as well as a comprehensive history lesson about her significant impact on American history.

-6. Watch the Harlem Gospel Choir
+6. Harlem Easter Weekend Gospel Celebration

 7. Go on a Museum spree after your easter brunch